misikori/infrastructure-deployment/README.md

   CI/CD pipelines that automate infrastructure deployment and configuration.

 - **`core-tf/`**
-  Terraform modules and configurations for backbone infrastructure.
+  Terraform modules and configurations for backbone infrastructure with support for multiple environments.

 - **`runner-tf/`**
   Terraform configuration for provisioning GitHub Actions self-hosted runner and following Ansible playbook.